 - Platform: The platform is the operating system(s) and browser(s) on which the site is to be tested.
 For example, 'Windows and Firefox' or 'Android and Chrome.'
 Automated testing will be run through a connected browser on a given platform.

-In the Assign testing to field, click the down arrow to display a list of available users, then click on a user item to select it and populate the field.
-If you are going to be doing the testing yourself, click the assign to me link under the field list menu.
+- Assign testing to In this field, click the down arrow to display a list of available users, then click on a user item to select it and populate the field.
+If you are going to do the testing yourself, click the assign to me link under the field list menu.